GoogleCloudPlatform/database-assessment/scripts/collector/oracle/README.txt

              --collectionUserPass  Database password.
            }
        Performance statistics source
            --statsSrc              Required.
 Must be one of AWR, STATSPACK, NONE.
+When using STATSPACK, see note about --statsWindow parameter below.
+       Performance statistics window
+           --statsWindow           Optional.
+Number of days of performance stats to collect.
+Must be one of 7, 30.
+Default is 30.
+                                   NOTE: IF STATSPACK HAS LESS THAN 30 DAYS OF COLLECTION DATA, SET THIS PARAMETER TO 7 TO LIMIT TO 1 WEEK OF COLLECTION.
+                                   IF STATSPACK HAS BEEN ACTIVATED SPECIFICALLY FOR DMA COLLECTION, ENSURE THERE ARE AT LEAST 8
+                                   CALENDAR DAYS OF COLLECTION BEFORE RUNNING THE DMA COLLECTOR.

       Examples: